awsdocs/aws-control-tower-guide/doc_source/elb-rules.md

 #
 # Scenarios:
 #   Scenario: 1
-#     Given: The input document is an AWS CloudFormation or CloudFormation hook document
+#     Given: The input document is an AWS CloudFormation or AWS CloudFormation hook document
 #       And: The input document does not contain any Elastic Load Balancing LoadBalancer resources
 #      Then: SKIP
 #   Scenario: 2
-#     Given: The input document is an AWS CloudFormation or CloudFormation hook document
+#     Given: The input document is an AWS CloudFormation or AWS CloudFormation hook document
-#       And: The input document contains an Elastic Load Balancing LoadBalancer resource
+#       And: The input document contains an ElasticLoadBalancing LoadBalancer resource
 #       And: 'Listeners' has not been provided or is provided with a value of an empty list
 #      Then: FAIL
 #   Scenario: 3
-#     Given: The input document is an AWS CloudFormation or CloudFormation hook document
+#     Given: The input document is an AWS CloudFormation or AWS CloudFormation hook document
-#       And: The input document contains an Elastic Load Balancing LoadBalancer resource
+#       And: The input document contains an ElasticLoadBalancing LoadBalancer resource
 #       And: 'Protocol' on LoadBalancer 'Listeners' is not set to 'HTTPS' or 'SSL'
 #      Then: FAIL
 #   Scenario: 4
-#     Given: The input document is an AWS CloudFormation or CloudFormation hook document
+#     Given: The input document is an AWS CloudFormation or AWS CloudFormation hook document
-#       And: The input document contains an Elastic Load Balancing LoadBalancer resource
+#       And: The input document contains an ElasticLoadBalancing LoadBalancer resource
 #       And: 'Protocol' is set to 'HTTPS' or 'SSL' for all 'Listeners'
 #      Then: PASS